GLOBAL MARKETS-Dow's 20,000 barrier, weak European banks dent stocks

 LONDON, Dec 29 (Reuters) - European shares, the dollar and bond yields fell on Thursday, with traders using the quiet holiday period to book some profit on the rise that had lifted all three to multi-year and in some cases record highs recently.

-Weakness in European financial stocks helped to push broader indices into the red, extending the slippage after soft U.S. housing data the previous day triggered the S&P 500's biggest fall in more than two months.
+Weakness in European financial stocks helped push broader indices into the red, extending the slippage after soft U.S. housing data the previous day.

+The yield on 10-year U.S. Treasury notes slipped to a two-week low, pulling the dollar to a two-week low against the yen.

+"This pushed the exhausted U.S. bulls to the sidelines and triggered a sell-off in both the dollar and U.S. stocks.
+We're seeing a bit of follow through in Europe today," she said.

-U.S. stock futures pointed to a flat open on Wall Street .
-The Dow Jones Industrial Average has reached record peaks this month, coming within 100 points of the 20,000 mark on the past 11 consecutive trading sessions, seven of them within 50 points.
+The Dow Jones has reached record peaks in December and has come within 100 points of the 20,000 mark on the last 11 consecutive trading sessions, seven of them within 50 points.

-The yield on 10-year U.S. Treasury notes slipped to a two-week low as the bond market sell-off fizzled, pulling the dollar to a two-week low against the yen.

-"European stock markets are slightly down after weaker than expected U.S. data yesterday weighed on global sentiment and sent the dollar down," Action Economics analysts wrote in a note to clients.

-"Renewed risk aversion is also weighing on European stocks, although losses have been relatively muted so far and in the case of the DAX not managed to seriously dent the year-end rally."

-Germany's DAX was also off 0.2 percent, while Britain's FTSE 100 eased by 0.1 percent from Tuesday's record closing high of 7,106 points.
+Germany's DAX was off 0.3 percent too, while Britain's FTSE 100 eased 0.2 percent from Tuesday's record closing high of 7,106 points.

-The yen's strength, along with a 17 percent slump in Toshiba Corp's shares after news of potential massive writedowns led to a downgrade to its credit ratings, contributed to a 1.3 percent fall for the Nikkei.

-MSCI's broadest index of Asia-Pacific shares outside Japan was last up 0.4 percent, helping to keep global stocks in positive territory with a slender 0.1 percent gain. .
+MSCI's broadest index of Asia-Pacific shares outside Japan was last up 0.3 percent, helping to keep global stocks in positive territory by the most slender margin of 0.1 percent.

-Tuesday's pullback on Wall Street came amid light volumes.
-Wednesday was the first session for which trades settle in January.
+The pullback on Wall Street Tuesday came amid light volumes.
+Wednesday was the first session when trades settle in January.

 U.S. bonds made a rare rally as the soft home sales report combined with surprisingly strong demand for a sale of new five-year Treasury notes.
-Yields on 10-year paper fell 5 basis points at one stage to a two-week low of 2.465 percent .
+Yields on 10-year paper fell 3 basis points to their lowest in two weeks at 2.48 percent.

 Euro zone yields were also falling on concerns about the strength of a rescue plan for Italian banks and normal year-end caution.

-Germany's 10-year yields hit their lowest in seven weeks at 0.164 percent before recovering some ground, while their discount to Treasury yields reached its widest on record.
+Germany's 10-year yields hit their lowest in seven weeks at 0.164 percent, while their discount to Treasury yields reached the widest on record.

-The yield gap kept the euro restrained around $1.0450 , even in the face of broad dollar weakness, after touching an eight-session trough of $1.0372 overnight.
-The euro was still up by about 0.5 percent on the day.
+The widening yield gap kept the euro restrained around $1.0450 even in the face of broad dollar weakness, after touching an eight-session trough of $1.0372 overnight.
+The euro was still up around 0.5 percent on the day.